Frequently Asked Questions About CPVC Fittings

 Q. What’s the best solvent cement to use for FlowGuard Gold CPVC fittings?

 A. The correct solvent cement may depend on whether FlowGuard Gold CPVC is being used for a new construction project or for service and repair.
-For new construction, FlowGuard Gold one-step cement is recommended.
+For new construction, FlowGuard Gold one-step solvent cement is recommended.
+The FlowGuard Gold team also has been working with the model code organizations to update the codes to allow green colored, one-step solvent cement for use with CPVC.
+The high-contrast green cement makes it easier to visually inspect connections and minimizes the risk of dry fits.
+The only change with FlowGuard High Contrast Green One-Step Solvent Cement compared to the yellow one-step cement is the color.
 For service applications, Oatey Orange Lava cut-in cement can be used to achieve shorter cure times.
 For a complete list of FlowGuard Gold CPVC solvent cements, view our Solvent Cement Guide.

 Q. Are CPVC fittings resistant to chlorine?